Updated: May 15

 So… What exactly are growing pains?
-Growing pains are vague discomforts that children often report in their thighs, behind the knees, calves and occasionally the groin.
-Often, kids will report them later in the day or evening, and they may sometimes even wake kids up at night.
-They may last for a few minutes or a few hours, and are common and cease over time without any lasting sequelae.
+Growing pains are vague discomforts that children report in their thighs, behind the knees, calves and occasionally the groin.
+Often, kids will report them later in the day or evening, and may even wake kids up at night.
+These pains may last for a few minutes or a few hours, are common and cease over time without any lasting sequelae.
 Growing pains do NOT cause limping, swelling, fevers or occur on only one side.
 If your child is experiencing pain, it is important to bring them in to get checked out and make sure their pain isn’t caused by anything more serious.

-The truth is, there are many theories, but no one true cause has ever been determined.
-But that is not necessarily bad news.
-It means there are lots of things to be done to help get your child out of pain!
+The truth is there are many theories, but no one cause has ever been determined.
+This is not necessarily bad news.
+It means there are lots of things that may be done to help get your child out of pain!

 The first theory that has been proposed is the Anatomic Theory.
 As children are growing, they may have altered biomechanics due to being generally hyperflexible or developing flat feet or knock knees.
 Another theory is Fatigue Theory.
 This is supported by parents’ observations that their child experiences more pain after active days, along with a study that showed children with lower bone density often experienced more growing pains.
 Other theories include the Psychological theory; that the pain occurs most with children also have behavior problems or when the child is experiencing a bad mood, and the low Vitamin D theory; which is supported by a study that found children with growing pains also had low vitamin D levels, which were improved with Vitamin D supplementation.

 So what does this mean?
 One of the first and best things to do is to get your child adjusted by a chiropractor.
 Often kids have pelvic or back misalignments which alter their biomechanics and cause pain.
 A chiropractor may also assess the child’s feet, ankles, knees and hips to make sure everything is developing as it should and moving properly.
-A chiropractor may also recommend postural exercises, wobble board exercises to strengthen the low back, stretching, massage, Rocktape or shoe insoles.
+Postural exercises, wobble board exercises to strengthen the low back, stretching, massage, Rocktape or shoe insoles may also be recommended.

 Kids shouldn’t be in pain.
 Although there are no lasting effects from having growing pains, your child does not need to experience them.
 By getting adjusted and moving well, eating well and sleeping well, we can help to resolve them.